 Yes, it can.
 Some decadence will be lost, but it will still be amazing.
 Some options are:

 - Swap out half of the butter with vegetable oil or extra light tasting olive oil (Affiliate link.
 I use this one all the time in my cooking).
-You will lose some of the buttery flavor, but it will be tasty.
+You will lose some of the buttery flavor, but it will still be tasty.

 Recommended supplies: